graphicore/varla-varfo/explorations/calibrate/index.md

 spot to implement this.
 The page or app would provide its own widget as a polyfill.

-If the hardware reports display sizes, it would in any case be necessary that the user can control and, where required, override that information with own measurements, using a calibration widget.
+If the hardware/system reports display sizes, it would in any case be necessary that the user can control and, where required, override that information with own measurements, using a calibration widget.